trimble-oss/modus-react-bootstrap/CONTRIBUTING.md

 ## Technologies

-- Node (>= v14)
+- Node.js (>= v14)
 - Yarn is the package manager, check out setup instructions [here](https://yarnpkg.com/en/docs/install) if you don't have it installed already.

 ### NPM

-We are hosting this package on the public NPM registry.
+We are hosting this package on the public npm registry.

 ## Proposing a Change